QaysAlnajjad/eks-infrastructure/README.md

 ---

-## Workflow
+## Bootstrap Flow

-The expected lifecycle is:
+The infrastructure bootstrap flow is:

-  1. Provision AWS + EKS using Terraform from this repository
+	1. Provision AWS resources with Terraform

-  2. Configure cluster access
+	2. Update kubeconfig for the new cluster

-  3. Apply bootstrap resources
+	3. Apply bootstrap/aws-auth.yaml
+	4. Install ArgoCD in the cluster
+	5. Apply bootstrap/root-app.yaml

-  4. Let ArgoCD point to the GitOps repository
+	6. Let ArgoCD sync the application layer from eks-gitops-apps

-  5. Manage all Kubernetes applications from eks-gitops-apps
+This repository prepares the cluster; after that, the desired Kubernetes state is managed from Git.

 ---